vortexntnu/vortex-auv/motion/joystick_interface/README.md

 * /joystick/joy

 #### Publishes to:
-* /auv/thruster_manager/input
+* /joystick/input

-This package contains a conversion from joystick input to thrust vector.
-In the future it may serve as a way to
+This package contains a mapping between the joystick raw data and what we consider to be "inputs".
+"Inputs are defined as movement of the joysticks in all 6 DOFs.

 ## Setup
 The joystick may require some configuring before use.
 Take special note of the **Configuration** step.